Hungarians vote on Orban's 12-year rule in tight ballot overshadowed by Ukraine war | Politics

 - Hungary

-When asked repeatedly about his close ties with Moscow and Russian President Putin, Orban said: "Vladimir Putin is not running in the Hungarian elections therefore I do not have to deal with this question today, luckily.
+When asked repeatedly about his close ties with Putin, Orban, who had earlier described relations with Russia as fair and balanced, said: "Vladimir Putin is not running in the Hungarian elections therefore I do not have to deal with this question today, luckily."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)